 It helps you to identify the biggest keyword opportunities by combining keyword difficulty score with projected search volume.

-A fully-fledged analytics platform with all sorts of tools.
+SEM Rush (semrush.com) is a fully-fledged analytics platform with all sorts of tools.

 Worth utilising when you need to analyse the keywords your competitors use or when you want a head-to-head comparison of your domain versus another domain in terms of overall competition.